 His work has been published in the Proceedings of the National Academy of Sciences (PNAS), the Journal of Politics, and the European Political Science Review, among others.

-Before attending Stanford, Hans completed a B.A. and M.A. in Political Science at Heidelberg University and spent two years as exchange scholar and Visiting Assistant in Research at Yale’s Department of Political Science.
+Before attending Stanford, Hans completed a B.A. and M.A. in Political Science at Heidelberg University and spent two years as exchange scholar and Visiting Assistant in Research at the Department of Political Science at Yale University.